 If you are trying to ensure that your wireless network is up to snuff, you may wonder what is a good WiFi router speed.
 The best routers, after all, can be impacted by a number of external factors that can, in turn, lower the speed.
 Keep reading to learn about proper router speeds and some tips on how to get your router in tip-top shape.
+Additionally, if you have a lot of users on the same network, you can check out these great options for Wi-Fi routers for multiple devices.

 Before you should learn how to boost your router’s signal, you need to know if your router needs boosting in the first place.
 Routers advertise all sorts of top speeds, from 8Mbps (megabits per second) to 1900Mbps and beyond.
 In most cases, however, the average speed of a standard consumer router will be anywhere from 100Mbps to 1,000Mbps.